Are Probiotics Dead on Arrival? A Research Review

 A medical review published in the Foods journal documents how the fermentation process encourages growth of health-promoting organisms.

-Here are a few whole food products rich in probiotics:
+Here are a few whole foods rich in probiotics:

 Sauerkraut

-It's important to choose sauerkraut with a label notice of "contains live and active cultures," because pasteurized kraut (which is heat-treated) won't have the same probiotic benefits as raw kraut.
+We generally recommend choosing sauerkraut with a label notice stating "contains live and active cultures," because pasteurized kraut (which is heat-treated) won't have the same probiotic benefits as raw kraut.

 Kimchi

-Kimchi is a fermented cabbage product similar to sauerkraut which is popular in Asian cultures.
+Kimchi is a fermented cabbage product similar to sauerkraut which is common in Asian cuisine.
 It tends to be more expensive than sauerkraut and also usually has other spices added.

 Yogurt

 Yogurt is one of the oldest and most popular probiotics.
-It tends to have less CFU than sauerkraut and kimchi, but is more tolerable and more accessible.
+It tends to have fewer CFU than sauerkraut and kimchi, but can be more tolerable and more accessible.

 Pickles

 Pickles are another probiotic food that can benefit health.
-It’s important to select fermented pickles, as some brands sell pickles in vinegar which aren’t truly fermented and won’t have any of the probiotic benefits.
+It’s important to select fermented pickles, as some brands sell pickles in vinegar which aren’t truly fermented and won’t have the same probiotic benefits.

 A video published by TIME highlights ten foods that are naturally rich in probiotics: